remoteintech/remote-jobs/company-profiles/duckduckgo.md

 ## Company size

-20-50
+Around 50

 ## Remote status

-Fully remote with a yearly company wide meetup, yearly functional team meetup, workcations and meetups for hackdays.
+Fully remote with at least one company-wide meetup

 ## Region